-Zone Thermistors
+Zone Thermistor

-If a zone thermistor(s) in the unit fails the unit will continue to cool in a backup mode (Self Preservation Mode) to preserve the integrity of the contents.
+If the zone thermistor in the unit fails, the unit will continue to cool in a backup mode (Self Preservation Mode) to preserve the integrity of the contents.
 The unit will otherwise operate normally.

-2000 Series Self Preservation Mode:
+1000 Series Self Preservation Mode: